lpow100/extra-input/readme.md

    Gets a boolean value

 ## Ideas, Errors, or Helping
-If you want to do any of the three please use the github linked below
+If you want to do any of the three please use the github linked at the top

-## Github
-You can see the github here: [extra-input github](https://github.com/lpow100/extra-input)

 ## Changelog:
  * 1.1.0: